min2ha/ukwa-site/content/target/81469/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Future trade with the EU: Mutual recognition

 This paper examines the different ways in which the term 'mutual recognition' is used in the context of the UK's future relationship with the EU.